Py4Phy/PHY432/modules/python/objects.md

   describes the contents of the object and *instantiation* ("calling" the class) creates an instance.

+  An **instance** is the object that you will work with.
+There can be multiple independent instances of the same class.
+(Think of the class definition as the blue print or template and the instance as the actual built thingy.)

 ## Some Python objects
 Even if you don't use object-oriented programming, you still need to